CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-unlimited.md

 **Object of the Game:** The object of the solitaire game is to accumulate as many marshalling points (MPs) as you can by the time you exhaust your play deck for the second time.

-_Middle-earth: The Wizards Companion_ provides some expanded, variant solitaire rules.
+_Middle-earth: The Wizards Companion_ provides some expanded, variant solitaire rules.<span id="page66" class="page-number">66</span>

+---

 # THE APPENDICES